Restaurants & Food Services: Hygiene and Automatic Soap Dispensers

 CALGreen and Sustainability Standards

-CALGreen (Title 24, Part 11) highlights material conservation, waste reduction and indoor environmental quality.
+CALGreen (Title 24, Part 11) emphasizes material conservation, solid waste management, and Indoor Environmental Quality.
 Bulk refill systems, long-life housings and durable components all support compliance narratives in food-service projects pursuing green-building outcomes.

 ASME A112.18.1 Context